 A person with parental responsibility should attend any medical assessment with the child or young person unless there are exceptional circumstances and these should be discussed with the clinician undertaking the examination.

-Information about the child’s assessment is gathered on a pro-forma that is included in the child’s hospital medical records.
+Information about the child’s assessment and examination is gathered on a pro-forma that is included in the child’s hospital medical records.
 It should also be documented on the child’s electronic record that an examination has taken place, the pro-forma should be scanned and saved onto the child’s electronic record in accordance with the Trust’s record-keeping policy.